Before submitting an app to our 2015 Business app competition, please review the guidelines below:

 4. Pay the fee associated for each entry (see pricing information below).
 In the submission platform, you should add your entry to the shopping cart before you can pay.
 Once your entry is in the shopping cart, click on the “Check out” button to submit your payment.
 Your entry will not be considered by judges as long as the associated fee has not been paid.

-- For each additional entry, up to five entries, the fee is US $129 per entry.
+- For each additional late entry, up to five entries, the fee is US $159 per entry.

 (If you submitted a first entry during an early-bird period and would like to submit additional entries now, please contact us before completing these additional entries.)